May 2011 Edition

 The next broadband frontier: Airborne satellite platforms, Authors Daniel Losada and Dr. Rajeev Gopal, Senior Directors, Hughes Defense and Intelligence Systems Division

-The requirement for real-time sharing of intelligence, surveillance and reconnaissance (ISR) information continues to grow in the military and homeland defense communities – making airborne video surveillance crucial to operational success, no matter where.
+The requirement for real-time sharing of intelligence, surveillance and reconnaissance (ISR) information continues to grow in the military and homeland defense communities making airborne video surveillance crucial to operational success, no matter where.
 Deployed troops in Afghanistan need to be able to determine if mountainous or urban areas are safe for transport.
 Homeland security agents responsible for monitoring thousands of border miles need to be able to communicate information regarding illegal crossings and drug enforcement, to name just a few examples.
-In these and many other scenarios, airborne video surveillance has become essential to help keep troops and public servants safe, while improving the efficiency and effectiveness of communications from the air…and ensuring mission success.
+In these and many other scenarios, airborne video surveillance has become essential to help keep troops and public servants safe, while improving the efficiency and effectiveness of communications from the air

 The 21st Century Battlefield Is Fought on the Tactical Edge, author: Karl Fuchs, Vice President, Technology, iDirect Government Technologies